artnc/personal-website/src/blog/_posts/2017-03-29-arch-notes.md

 When setting up the VPN entry, go into "IPsec Settings" and check "Enable IPsec tunnel to L2TP host".
 You may also need to uncheck "Perfect Forward Secrecy".

+> Update 2017-07-08: Due to a Linux kernel [regression](https://bbs.archlinux.org/viewtopic.php?pid=1713763#p1713763), you supposedly now must also install `linux-lts` and then run `sudo grub-mkconfig`.
+I still haven't gotten it working, though.

 ## Using an external hard drive

 External HDDs not marketed specifically for Mac are typically formatted as NTFS, the file system used by Windows.
 It's best to keep NTFS if you ever plan to access your HDD from Windows, in which case you'll need to do a little extra setup for Linux: